transmute-industries/eslint-config/README.md

 - "eslint"
 - "eslint-config-airbnb-base"
 - "eslint-config-prettier"
-- "eslint-plugin-import"
 - "eslint-plugin-jest"
-- "eslint-plugin-node"
 - "eslint-plugin-prettier"
-- "eslint-plugin-react"
 - "eslint-plugin-security"
 - "prettier"

+And if react environment:
+- "eslint-plugin-react"

+And if node environment:
+- "eslint-plugin-import"
+- "eslint-plugin-node"

 It is tempting to add those as dependencies in `package.json` so that one can just run `npm i --save-dev @transmute/eslint-config` to setup everything in one command, however this does not work.